 The material in this form of insulation contains numerous small air pockets that reduce air movement, sound, and heat from going through it.
 This material is able to insulate a room and keep it cooler in the summer months, and warmer during the winter.
 Fiberglass also insulates rooms from sounds in other areas of the building when placed inside interior walls.
 Because of its affordability, it has become a more attractive option for new construction, and when blown into attic floors or inside of ceilings it provides the protection you need.

 Fiberglass installed in your walls can be placed in rolls or batts.
-It is also the best choice for your rim joist and
+It is also the best choice for your rim joist and crawl space as it will prevent cold floors or drafts from seeping through your walls.
+Fiberglass batts are often used in standard-spaced rafters and wall studs as they give you a tighter fit and cut down on empty pockets.

 Fiberglass insulation does pose a potential irritation when it comes into contact with the skin.
 It is recommended you have this insulation installed professionally.
 Not only can a professional install it safely, but they can also install it properly to impact conduction within your building and provide more comfort and energy efficiency for you.
 Installation of insulation is best done by professionals, such as Pure Eco Inc. who understand the difference between the types of insulation on the market and how they will best benefit your new construction.